worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

 	evac_chopperNeedRadio = 0; // 1 - Require player to have a radio in gear to call evac chopper | 0 - Doesn't require radio to call evac chopper.
-	evac_chopperUseClickActions = false; // If you have Mudzereli's Deploy Anything installed and are going to use click actions to call the evac chopper, set this to true (disables call chopper self-action loop). evac_ChopperDisabledMarker = true; // Place a private map marker of the evac chopper's location evac_ChopperUsemarkerTimeOut = true; // Have the local map marker timeout with the value in seconds below evac_chopperMarkerTimeout = 180; // If evac_ChopperUsemarkerTimeOut = true; Then this will be the time in seconds that the marker will last before being deleted.
+	evac_chopperUseClickActions = false; // If you have Mudzereli's Deploy Anything installed and are going to use click actions to call the evac chopper, set this to true (disables call chopper self-action loop). evac_ChopperDisabledMarker = true; // Place a private map marker of the evac chopper's location evac_chopperMarkerTimeout = -1; // This will be the time in seconds that the marker will last before being deleted. (-1 = no timeout)
 	```

   	Add the entire block of code below this line if you don't already have it: